 With compressed air cylinders, you can fly domestically with an empty canister as long as it's in your checked baggage.
 For international trips, at the time of this writing; it's okay to fly with a full canister.
 However, we recommend keeping the box that your canister comes in.
 Then, when you fly, put the canister back in its box.
 It clearly defines what your canister is and helps make sure TSA doesn't take your canister away.
 We always go one extra step and put a note on ours when flying domestically, saying it's empty and that it's for an avalanche pack.
 We have flown with full canisters to Europe several times and have never had an issue, but domestic travel is more of a hassle.

 TSA does not allow compressed nitrogen canisters to be checked in your bags - even if they are empty.
-Because locations that will swap/refill ABS nitrogen canisters are harder to find, if there isn't an option at your destination there is only one choice: pay a hazardous material fee of $25-70 to ship your canister ahead of time.
-The one bright side: You can ship the canister full.
+Because locations that will swap/refill ABS nitrogen canisters are harder to find, if there isn't an option at your destination, there is only one choice: pay a hazardous material fee to ship your canister ahead of time.
+The one bright side: You can ship the canister fully.
 Keep that in mind for major backcountry skiing destinations, like Valdez, Alaska, that don't have a location that will refill or swap nitrogen canisters.
-Conversely, there are almost always several places to refill compressed air and it's inexpensive.
+Conversely, there are almost always several places to refill compressed air, and it's inexpensive.

-Our favorite packs were the Backcountry Access Float 32, Backcountry Access Float 42, and Arc'teryx Voltair 30, which all scored 10 out of 10s.
-The Black Diamond Saga 40 was close behind in performance and scored a 9 out of 10.
+Our favorite packs were the Backcountry Access Float 32, Backcountry Access Float 42, and Arc'teryx Voltair 30.
+The Black Diamond Saga 40 is close behind in performance.
 All three have large gear pockets that could hold almost any size shovel, 300 cm probe, and skins.
-Our next round of favorites included the Mammut Ride Removable Airbag 3.0 and the Black Diamond Halo 28, which scored 8 out of 10s, along with the Mammut Pro Protection Airbag 3.0, which scored a 9 out of 10.
-These packs are comparable to the aforementioned options, offering several features that made our day of touring easier, but could only fit mid-sized shovels and probes, and their ease of access was not as good.
+Our next round of favorites included the Mammut Ride Removable Airbag 3.0 and the Black Diamond Halo 28, along with the Mammut Pro Protection Airbag 3.0.
+These packs are comparable to the aforementioned options, offering several features that made our day of touring easier but could only fit mid-sized shovels and probes, and their ease of access was not as good.

 Carrying Skis or a Snowboard on Your Airbag Pack

 For the best diagonal carrying system in regards to ease of use (easy to attach and remove) and a snug fit, our testers preferred the Backcountry Access Float 22, Backcountry Access Float 32, Black Diamond Halo 28 JetForce and BCA Float 27 Tech.
 The Mammut Ride Removable Airbag 3.0, Arc'teryx Voltair 30, and Mammut Pro Protection Airbag 3.0 are not far behind.
-We thought the Mammut Ride and Pro Protection systems were floppier and moved around more than we would like.
-Most splitboarders will use these same systems with the board still "split".
-For non-split-board snowboarders, the Mammut packs and BCA Float 32, were the best, because they featured two straps to hold the board vertically.
-For snowmobile access boarding, our testers liked the diagonal across-the-back carrying system compatible with all BCA packs, for an extra $35.
+We thought the Mammut Ride and Pro Protection systems are floppier and move around more than we would like.
+Most split boarders will use these same systems with the board still "split".
+For non-split-board snowboarders, the Mammut packs and BCA Float 32 are the best, because they feature two straps to hold the board vertically.
+For snowmobile access boarding, our testers like the diagonal across-the-back carrying system compatible with all BCA packs for a low price.

-We also compared additional features and perks that made a pack easier to use, but weren't necessarily the typical essentials of a backcountry pack (for the essentials, see our Backcountry Utility category above).
-We gave higher scores to packs with features like easy-to-use and stowable helmet attachments as well as features like hip pockets, which are nice for cameras, Gu, or sunblock.
-We liked packs that had additional soft, non-scratching fleece-lined goggle pockets, which help to protect our eyewear while still keeping it accessible.
+We also compared additional features and perks that made a pack easier to use but aren't necessarily the typical essentials of a backcountry pack.
+We give higher scores to packs with features like easy-to-use and stowable helmet attachments as well as hip pockets, which are nice for cameras, Gu, or sunblock.
+We like packs that have additional soft, non-scratching fleece-lined goggle pockets, which help to protect our eyewear while keeping it accessible.
 We also discuss features of a modular system, which any backcountry guru can appreciate.

-For comfort, we compared how well each pack carried on the way up, as well as how comfortable and articulated the back panel and shoulder straps were.
-We gave higher scores to packs that used higher quality material on the inside of their shoulder straps.
+For comfort, we compare how well each pack carries on the way up, as well as how comfortable and articulated the back panel and shoulder straps are.
+We give higher scores to packs that use higher quality material on the inside of the shoulder straps.

-Our top overall picks for comfort on the up and while skiing with heavier loads were the Black Diamond Saga 40 JetForce, with its sturdy frame and comfortable shoulder straps (9/10).
-The Arc'teryx Voltair 30 took home a near perfect 9 out of 10, taking into account just how comfortable the pack felt on the wearer.
+Our top overall picks for comfort on the up and while skiing with heavier loads are the Black Diamond Saga 40 JetForce, with its sturdy frame and comfortable shoulder straps.
+The Arc'teryx Voltair 30 takes home a near-perfect score, taking into account just how comfortable the pack feels on the wearer.

-The Backcountry Access Float packs were close, but a step behind.
-For overnight or hut-to-hut loads we liked the BD Saga 40 JetForce, with the BCA Float 42 Tech and the Mammut Pro Protection both scoring well, though neither were quite as supportive nor as comfortable when carrying heavier loads.
+The Backcountry Access Float packs are close, but a step behind.
+For overnight or hut-to-hut loads, we like the BD Saga 40 JetForce, with the BCA Float 42 Tech and the Mammut Pro Protection both scoring well, though neither were quite as supportive nor as comfortable when carrying heavier loads.

 Sizing and Fit